Archaeological Science (MSc)

 *On successful completion of the taught modules students will enter the dissertation period.
 The results for taught modules will be agreed at an Exam board set for the latter part of June and students will be notified of this date.

-Please note: as many of our part-time postgraduate programmes are over three years in duration, you will need to check your postgraduate loan eligibility status
+Please note: as many of our part-time postgraduate programmes are over three years in duration, you will need to check your postgraduate loan eligibility status.

-The modules shown are an example of the typical curriculum and will be reviewed prior to the 2024/25 academic year.
-The final modules will be published by September 2024.
+The modules shown are an example of the typical curriculum.
+Final modules will be published one month ahead of your programme starting.

 Year one